 Why do we think it was the liver damage and not the pancreatitis that ultimately was the cause of Romy’s death?

-Based on Romy’s symptoms, ultrasounds and test results, Dr. Dodds focused on the elevated bilirubin in Romy’s bloodstream.
+Based on Romy’s symptoms, ultrasounds and test results, W. Jean Dodds focused on the elevated bilirubin in Romy’s bloodstream.

 For background, red blood cells are produced in the bone marrow.
 Hemoglobin (heme) is a protein in red blood cells.
 Heme carries oxygen to organs and tissues and transports carbon dioxide from organs and tissues back to your lungs.
 Bilirubin is a byproduct of heme and can be toxic.
 The spleen removes old red blood cells and separates out the cellular components.
 One of which, bilirubin, is then sent to the liver.